 CRAVING FOR MORE, TRY THESE OTHER SWEET TREATS!

 - 1 cup Coarsely pounded coriander seeds (sukha dhaniya)

 - ½ cup + 2 tablespoons extra Powdered Sugar

 - 7-8 pieces of Phool Makhane (lotus seeds or foxnuts)

 - 1 teaspoon Cardamom Powder

-- Heat 1 tablespoon ghee in a pan and toast phool makhane and all the nuts until light brown in color.
-Keep stirring until the nuts are toasted.
-Remove and set it aside.
+- Heat ghee in a pan.
+Add phool makhane and toast until crisp and light brown.
+Remove from pan and set aside.

 - Add raisins to the same pan.
 Toast until light brown.
 Remove from heat and set aside.

 - Add some more ghee to the same pan.
 Add coriander powder.